Weight Watchers Recipe of the Day: 7 Leftover Turkey Soup Recipes

 You can use it to make turkey sandwiches, salads, and casseroles or to top pizzas or fill quesadillas.
 Anything you might do with leftover chicken can be substituted with turkey.

 But my favorite thing to make with leftover turkey is a big pot of turkey soup - especially turkey noodle soup.

 The best tasting soup is made with homemade stock from the bones of your leftover turkey carcass, along with a chopped onion, carrot and couple stalks of celery.
 Just put everything in a large soup pot along with enough fresh water to cover everything up.
 Heat to boiling and then lower the heat to a simmer.
 Skim off any foam that comes to the surface and then partially cover and let simmer for several hours.

-(If you want, you can add some herbs such thyme, parsley or bay leaf after skimming.)
-Then carefully strain the stock through a fine strainer and discard the solids.
+If you want, you can add some herbs such thyme, parsley or bay leaf after skimming.
+Then carefully strain the stock through a fine strainer (affiliate link) and discard the solids.
 You don't really need a recipe to make homemade stock or broth.
 Just use what you have.

-But if you're more comfortable with one, here's a more detailed recipe for making homemade turkey broth in your crock pot.
+But if you're more comfortable following a recipe, here's a more detailed recipe for making homemade turkey broth in your crock pot.